‘Unable to manage, mum resisted help until there were gaps in the wall big enough for birds to fly in… Her dementia took over my life.’

 Biography

-Born in England of Chinese/Welsh heritage, Ming wrote Citizens of Nowhere? for Chinese Arts Now (Southbank Centre & Edinburgh Fringe), exploring roots and identity in Brexit Britain.
-Its central character, aspiring Tory politician Jane Lo, spawned short film British People, commissioned as part of The Uncertain Kingdom anthology (BFIPlayer, Amazon, iTunes, Curzon Home, GooglePlay, 2020).
+Born in England of Chinese/Welsh heritage, Ming wrote Citizens of Nowhere? for Chinese Arts Now (Southbank Centre & Edinburgh Fringe), exploring roots and identity in Brexit Britain, which spawned short film British People, commissioned as part of The Uncertain Kingdom anthology (BFIPlayer, Amazon, iTunes, Curzon Home, GooglePlay, 2020).

-The trauma of gradually losing her mother to dementia over a twenty-year progression of the disease inspired Ming’s signature piece, The Things We Never Said, and led her to become involved in campaigning on behalf of people living with the condition and their family carers; she sits on the Carers Advisory Panel of charity Dementia Carers Count and the Advisory Board of Raising Films, an organisation supporting parents and carers in the screen industries.
+The trauma of gradually losing her mother to dementia over a twenty-year progression of the disease inspired Ming’s signature piece, The Things We Never Said.
 Her blog, (Dementia Just Ain’t) Sexy, chronicles her experiences and thoughts on the issue.